Water Sustainability: Society, Politics, Culture

 The field of “water sustainability” addresses the provision of water in relation to sustenance, health, collective life, distribution systems, political governance, and symbolic orders.
 We focus on water as an instance and site of sustainable development, political ecology, and resource management but also as an object of historical inquiry, sociological investigation, and cultural interpretation.
 Water sustainability thus brings together the textual readings of cultural studies and the quantitative approach of political science, the literary critic and the rational choice modeler in their shared study of the social, political, economic, and cultural frameworks through which water is provided, distributed, contested, and consumed.

-- Professor of Contemporary Arab Studies, Harvard University, Anthropology [ bio ]
+- Professor, Harvard University, Social Anthropology [ bio ]

 Steven C. Caton is Professor of Contemporary Arab Studies and Director of the Center for Middle Eastern Studies at Harvard University.
 Professor Caton received a joint Ph.D. in anthropology and linguistics from the University of Chicago in 1984.
 He has taught at The New School for Social Research and the University of California, Santa Cruz.
 Professor Caton’s varied research interests include linguistics, cultural studies, gender, Yemeni poetics and politics, as well as the U.S. men’s movement, and he has published numerous articles and several books on these subjects, including Yemen Chronicle: An Anthropology of War and Mediation (Hill & Wang, 2005).
 He currently works in the field of water politics in Yemen.